What help can you get if you can’t pay your important bills and debts?

 - if you have priority debts and bills which are a problem, talk to your local Citizens Advice or another local advice agency.

-- if your problem is urgent and you cannot get an appointment with Citizens Advice quickly, phone National Debtline on 0808 808 4000 or use the National Debtline webchat.
+- if your problem is urgent and you can’t get an appointment with Citizens Advice quickly, phone National Debtline on 0808 808 4000 or use the National Debtline webchat.

-- if your priority debts are under control but you have little or no money for other debts, talk to National Debtline about your options.
+- if you have little or no money for debts, talk to National Debtline about your options.

 - if you are self-employed or have a small limited company, talk to Business Debtline.